Avnet/Ultra96-PYNQ/README.md

 ### Step 5: Burn the SD image

 Please use Balena Etcher or Win32 Disk Imager to copy the .img file onto an SD card 16GB or larger.
+Samsung EVO based SD cards and related rebrands will not boot on the Ultra96.
+Delkin and SanDisk uhs-1 type cards work well, other brands may also.